 - Suggestion by: Meredith from Chasing Abandon Travel Blog

-The trip from mainland USA to the tiny island territory of American Samoa is a huge undertaking.
+The trip from the mainland USA to the tiny island territory of American Samoa is a huge undertaking.
 And so the National Park of American Samoa is one of the last on most people’s list of National Parks to visit.
 But this hidden gem is absolutely worth a trip!

 While it’s possible to travel here any time of the year, planning ahead to visit in December will give you the best weather experience.